An extension of Deligne-Henniart's twisting formula and its applications: Applications

 under what conditions is the function

-a modular form for some Fuchsian group?}\\ The answer of this question is known as the {\it classical converse theorem} in number theory (cf. \cite{HH}, \cite{EH}, \cite{AW}).
+a modular form for some Fuchsian group?}\\ The answer to this question is known as the {\it classical converse theorem} in number theory (cf. \cite{HH}, \cite{EH}, \cite{AW}).
 The classical converse theorems establish a one-to-one correspondence between ``nice'' Dirichlet series and automorphic functions.
-Traditionally, the converse theorems have provided a way to characterize Dirichlet series associated to modular forms in terms of their analytic properties.
+Traditionally, converse theorems have provided a way to characterize Dirichlet series associated with modular forms in terms of their analytic properties.

-The modern version of the classical converse theorems are stated in terms of automorphic representations instead of modular forms.
-Again we know that via the Langlands local correspondence that automorphic representations are associated with the Galois representations.
-Therefore one can ask the following questions:\\ {\it (a).
-Is there any converse theorems for automorphic representations (automrphic side of the converse theorem)?\\ (b).
+The modern version of the classical converse theorems is stated in terms of automorphic representations instead of modular forms.
+Again, the Langlands local correspondence that automorphic representations are associated with Galois representations.
+Therefore, one can ask the following questions:\\ {\it (a).
+Are there any converse theorems for automorphic representations (automorphic side of the converse theorem)?\\ (b).
 Similarly, is there any converse theorem for Galois representations (Galois side of the converse theorem)?}

-The answer of (a) is {\bf YES}.
-For local converse theorems in the automorphic side, here we refer \cite{DJ}.
+The answer to (a) is {\bf YES}.
+For local converse theorems on the automorphic side, refer to \cite{DJ}.
 Let $G$ be a reductive group over a p-adic local field $F/\bbQ_p$.
-Let $^LG$ be the Langlands dual group of $G$, which is a {\bf semi-product} of the complex dual group $G^{\vee}$ and the absolute Galois group $G_F:=\rm{Gal}(\overline{F}/F)$.
-Let $\phi: W_F\times SL_2(\bbC)\to {^LG}$ be a continuous homomorphisms, and which is {\bf admissible}.
+Let $^LG$ be the Langlands dual group of $G$, which is a {\bf semi-product} of the complex dual group $G^{\vee}$, and the absolute Galois group $G_F:=\rm{Gal}(\overline{F}/F)$.
+Let $\phi: W_F\times SL_2(\bbC)\to {^LG}$ be a continuous homomorphism, and which is {\bf admissible}.
 The $G^\vee$-conjugacy class of such a homomorphism $\phi$ is called a {\bf local Langlands parameter}.
-Let $\Phi(G/F)$ be the set of local Langlands parameters and let $\Pi(G/F)$ be the set of equivalence classes of irreducible admissible representations of $G(F)$.
+Let $\Phi(G/F)$ be the set of local Langlands parameters, and let $\Pi(G/F)$ be the set of equivalence classes of irreducible admissible representations of $G(F)$.

 The local Langlands conjecture (cf. \cite{MH1}, \cite{MH2}, \cite{HT01}, \cite{H00}, \cite{PS}) for $G$ over $F$ asserts that for each local Langlands parameter $\phi\in\Phi(G/F)$, there should be a {\bf finite} subset $\Pi(\phi)$, which is called the {\bf local $L$-packet} attached to $\phi$ such that the set $\{\Pi(\phi)|\phi\in \Phi(G/F)\}$ is a partition of $\Pi(G/F)$, among other required properties. {\it The map $\phi\mapsto\Pi(\phi)$ is called the local Langlands correspondence or local Langlands {\bf reciprocity law} for $G$ over $F$.}